MargaretKrutikova/margareta.dev/content/blog/aws-cdk-event-store/index.md

 ## CDK best practices

-A couple of very important `cdk` [best practices](https://aws.amazon.com/blogs/devops/best-practices-for-developing-cloud-applications-with-aws-cdk/) that we will follow in our setup:
+A couple of very important `CDK` [best practices](https://aws.amazon.com/blogs/devops/best-practices-for-developing-cloud-applications-with-aws-cdk/) that we will follow in our setup:

 - organize app in logical units that extend `Construct`,
 - group constructs into deployment units that extend `Stack`,